 The Hebrew Union College-Jewish Institute of Religion (HUC-JIR) is the institution of higher learning for Reform Judaism.
 HUC-JIR, with campuses in Cincinnati, New York, Los Angeles, and Jerusalem, offers rabbinic ordination as well as advanced degrees in Judaic studies, Jewish education, Jewish Nonprofit management, and sacred music.

 The Program receives generous funding from:

-The Crown Family, Audre and Bernard Rapoport, the Gus and Barbara Kuhn Fund, the Bobroff family, the Oppenheim family; and the Sisterhood of Central Synagogue, NY, NY
+The Crown Family, Audre and Bernard Rapoport, the Gus and Barbara Kuhn Fund, the Bobroff family, the Oppenheim family, Almuni of the Machon Kaplan Program; and the Sisterhood of Central Synagogue, NY, NY

 For More Information: